tnhaider/semantic-change-narrator/README.md

 ## Overview
-This repository contains data and code to support the paper currently under review:
+This repository contains data and code to support the paper:

 _"The Ongoing Birth of the Narrator: Empirical Evidence for the Emergence of the Author-Narrator Distinction in Literary Criticism"_